Tusse

-Toussaint Michael Chiza, better known as Tusse, is a Congolese-Swedish singer who represented Sweden in the Eurovision Song Contest 2021.
+Toussaint Michael Chiza (born 1 January 2002), better known as Tusse, is a Congolese-Swedish singer who represented Sweden in the Eurovision Song Contest 2021.

 Life and career

-Chiza was born in the Democratic Republic of the Congo When he was five years old he had to flee his country.
-He lived in Uganda in a refugee camp with his aunt for three years.
-He came to Sweden with his aunt as a refugee at just 8 years old.
-In Sweden, he started to live with a family in the village of Kullsbjörken where he has resided since 2015.
+Chiza was born in the Democratic Republic of the Congo.
+When he was five years old, he had to flee his country.
+He lived in Uganda in a refugee camp with his aunt for three years and then came to Sweden.
+There, he lived in the village of Kullsbjörken, near Leksand, where he has resided since 2015.
 He participated as a singer in the Swedish talent show Talang 2018 (as Tousin Chiza) which was also broadcast on TV4; he made it to the semifinals before being eliminated.
 He received praise for his semifinal performance from judge Bianca Ingrosso.
 Tusse was a finalist in Swedish Idol 2019, broadcast on TV4, alongside Freddie Liljegren, and was ultimately declared the winner in the final.